-In this study we elucidated the freezing process of various food products by measuring the rate at which ice is formed inside the food product (ice nucleation), and the velocity in which ice grows in the food product after formation of a crystal.
+In this study we elucidated the freezing process of various food products by measuring the rate at which ice is formed inside the food product (ice nucleation), and the velocity in which ice grows in the food product after the formation of a crystal.
 We highlight here the importance of dynamic measurements such as ice nucleation rates and ice growth velocity, in understanding the freezing process inside food products.
 Our results clearly demonstrate that ice nucleation and ice growth are two distinct processes that operate independently and should be well understood to improve the quality of frozen foods.
-We measured faster ice nucleation rates in beef and zucchini compared to potato and broccoli, however, after the formation of ice, we found that its velocity was much faster in potato and broccoli.
-Thus, the specific composition of each food product (water content, levels of proteins, sugars, and fats), along with deep understanding of the freezing process will provide improved frozen food quality.
+We measured faster ice nucleation rates in beef and zucchini compared to potato and broccoli, however, we found that the velocity of the growing ice crystal was much faster in potato and broccoli than in beef and zucchini.
+Thus, the specific chemical composition of each food product (water content, levels of proteins, sugars, and fats) and its physical properties (such as viscosity) determine its freezing process will provide improved frozen food quality.
+Future studies will focus on freezing rates of cooked vs. fresh foods, as well as the effects of freezing rates on the quality of the product, and the ability of additives to improve this quality.